56quarters/avalonms/doc/usage.rst

 In-Place Rescan
 ===============

-The Avalon Music Server can be told to rescan a music collection and reload meta data from the database while still running and serving requests.
+The Avalon Music Server can be told to rescan a music collection and reload metadata from the database while still running and serving requests.
 To do this, send the server the signal ``SIGUSR1`` using a program such as ``pkill`` or ``kill``.